 After you’re familiar with the steps of the naturalization process, you’re ready to hunt down your forebears’ records.
-Begin at Online Searchable Naturalization Indexes and Records, which has links organized by state.
+Begin searching the FamilySearch Wiki for Online Searchable Naturalization Indexes and Records, which has links organized by state.

 Before 1906, your ancestor could go to any courthouse to become a citizen-he could even begin the process in one court and finish it another.
 Check municipal, county, state and federal courthouses where the immigrant arrived or settled.
-Many of these records and the indexes have been microfilmed, and you can get them through the Family History Library’s (FHL) branch Family History Centers (find one near you with our downloadable FHC directory).
+Many of these records and the indexes have been microfilmed.

 In the FHL’s online catalog, do place searches for the state and county (city, too, if it’s a large urban area), then look under Naturalization and Citizenship.
 City, county, regional or state archives also could hold your ancestor’s records.

 Although courts had to file copies of naturalizations with INS after 1906, USCIS isn’t the first place to look for your ancestor’s records.
 Begin with the FHL, doing the same type of search as for pre-1906 records.
-Fee-based Web sites Footnote ($59.95 a year) and Ancestry.com ($155.40 a year) have collections of naturalization records worth searching, as well.
+Fee-based websites Footnote and Ancestry.com have collections of naturalization records worth searching, as well.

 Then try the National Archives and Records Administration (NARA).
 NARA’s regional facilities hold naturalizations from federal courts; you can learn more about each branch’s holdings on the web site archives.gov/locations and in the December 2005 Family Tree Magazine.
 (Note that NARA’s Washington, DC, headquarters has naturalization records only from federal courts in that city.)